-Field Type Label Description record_time google.pro- All commands with a maximum record time below this record_time to- value MUST be considered lost if their completion has not buf.Times- arrived before this checkpoint.
-Required tamp offset LedgerOffset May be used in a subsequent CompletionStreamRequest to onset resume the consumption of this stream at a later time.
-Re- quired
+Field Туре Label Description record_time google.pro- to- All commands with a maximum record time below this value MUST be considered lost if their completion has not buf.Times- tamparrived before this checkpoint.
+F arrived before this checkpoint.
+Required offset LedgerOffset May be used in a subsequent CompletionStreamRequest to resume the consumption of this stream at a later time.
+Required